tecracer-theinen/chef-web-docs/_vendor/github.com/ianmadd/inspec-aws/docs-chef-io/content/inspec/resources/aws_vpc_endpoint.md

 ## Parameters

-This resource expects the VPC Endpoint ID as a parameter.
+`vpc_endpoint_id`

+: The VPC endpoint ID.
+  This can be passed either as a string or as a `vpc_endpoint_id: 'value'` key-value entry in a hash.

 ## Properties